How to clear Safari browsing history on iPhone and iPad

 If you simply want to clear part of your history, you can click "Show History" ("Command + Y").
 Click on the site or use the "Command" key to select several sites, then press the "Delete" key.
 You can also click "Clear History" in the upper right corner to remove everything all at once.
 You can also right-click a history entry to delete it.

-Choose History > Clear History and Website Data, then click the pop-up menu and choose how far back you want your browsing history cleared.
+Open Safari for me.
+Choose History > Clear History, click the pop-up menu, then choose how far back you want your browsing history cleared.
 When you clear your history, Safari removes data it saves as a result of your browsing, including: Remove all records that Safari keeps of where you've browsed during a period of time you choose.

-11. How to Clear Search History on iPhone: Safari, Chrome, Firefox
+11. How To Clear Search History in Safari

-12. How to Manage Browsing History on Safari for iPad
+12. iOS 17: How to Clear Safari History on iPhone

 13. How to Delete Specific Website History From Safari on ...